BEST WAY TO SIT ON THE TOILET WHEN CONSTIPATED | 5 GUIDELINES

 The references (Alexander Kira’s The Bathroom 1976) and the research include the variations in the distribution of weight borne by buttocks according to sitting height and posture.
 Also, there is a comparison of seat shapes and their effect on spreading the buttocks.

-The semi-squat position is the best way to sit on the toilet when constipated because it makes the anorectal and puborectalis muscles to create a clear path for the stool to move.
+The Semi-Squat posture is the best way to sit on the toilet when constipated because it makes the anorectal and puborectalis muscles to create a clear path for the stool to move.

-By using this posture often, you will be able to:
+Using this posture, you will be able to:

 - Have stool evacuation often